by Nancy Huntting, from Women Are Various Seminar

 well.
 It is also the high point of intellect.
 If a woman wants to have

-a man in a separate world, just for herself, she comes to feel her
+a man in a separate world, just for herself, both persons will feel

 learned, is aesthetic: it is the oneness of criticism and